dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

    * ```shell
      ./scripts/create-topics.sh
      ```
-4. Build and run the `app` program distribution
+4. Build and run the `example-consumer` program distribution
    * ```shell
-     ./gradlew app:installDist --quiet && ./app/build/install/app/bin/app sync
+     ./gradlew example-consumer-app:installDist --quiet && ./example-consumer-app/build/install/example-consumer-app/bin/example-consumer-app sync
      ```
-   * Alternatively, you can run the `app` program with one of the asynchronous consumers.
+   * Alternatively, you can run the `example-consumer-app` program with one of the asynchronous consumers.
 Use the following command.
    * ```shell
-     ./app/build/install/app/bin/app async-coroutines
+     ./example-consumer-app/build/install/example-consumer-app/bin/example-consumer-app async-coroutines
      ```
 5. In a new terminal, build and run a test case that exercises the app:
    * ```shell